 Join a community of like-minded women to support Zero Breast Cancer for a FREE all-levels Yoga Class at Athleta with premiere yoga teacher Sherri Mills.
 Then stay for a shop party with snacks and learn more about our upcoming Dipsea Hike.
 10% of proceeds from sales will be donated to Zero Breast Cancer Gentle stretch yoga class: 8:30-9:30 am, snacks and shop party: 9:30-11:30 am.
 For more info, call (415) 507-1949 or visit their website.

 Saturday, 9 am–2 pm

-This Saturday, September 14, enter your award-winning pies in the third annual Pie Baking Contest at the Marin Country Mart Farmers' Market in Larkspur Landing.
-Enjoy pony rides and a petting zoo for the kids from 10 am–2 pm adjacent to the farmer's market.
-Arts and crafts and face painting for kids from 9 am–2 pm and kid's entertainment by Scott the Storyteller from 9:30–10:30 am.
+This Saturday, enter your award-winning pies in the 4th annual Pie Baking Contest at the Marin Country Mart Farmers' Market in Larkspur Landing.
+Enjoy pony rides and a petting zoo for the kids from 10:30 am–2 pm adjacent to the farmer's market.
+Arts and crafts and face painting for kids from 9 am–2 pm and kid's music or stories from 9:30–10:30 am.
 For more info, visit their website.